Greg Rosenbaum: Early life and education

-At Harvard, Rosenbaum was a member of the winning team at the 1974 collegiate National Debate Tournament.
 In 1979, he was one of the coaches for Harvard's National Debate Tournament-winning team.
 Rosenbaum and his debate partner Charles Garvin were voted the second-best policy debate team of the 1970s in a poll of contemporary debate coaches and participants.

-Rosenbaum serves on the board of directors of Harvard Debate, Inc, and is a former trustee and chair of the National Debate Tournament.
-In 2011, Rosenbaum was named to the board of directors of the National Association for Urban Debate Leagues.

-Business

-Rosenbaum is currently the president of Palisades Associates, Inc., a Bethesda, Maryland-based private equity firm.
-He was previously a consultant with the Boston Consulting Group and a vice president of buyout firm Dyson-Kissner-Moran.
+Career

+Rosenbaum began his business career in 1978 at the Boston Consulting Group.
+In 1982, he was named vice president of the Dyson-Kissner-Moran Corporation, a private investment firm that pioneered leveraged buyouts.

 In 1987, Rosenbaum was one of the five founders of the Carlyle Group.
 He left within the first year.

+In 1989, Rosenbaum founded Palisades Associates, Inc., a Bethesda, Maryland-based private equity firm, and he is its president.

 From 2003 to 2010, he was the Chairman of TVC Communications, LLC, a distributor to the broadband industry, until its purchase by WESCO International.

 From 2003 to 2012 Rosenbaum was the Chairman of Empire Kosher Poultry, Inc., the largest producer of kosher poultry in the United States, and from 2006 to 2012 he was the company's chief executive officer.

 In 2014, Rosenbaum was one of the lead investors in a group that purchased the Dayton Dragons, the Class A-Advanced minor league affiliate of the Cincinnati Reds, from Mandalay Sports Entertainment.
+In 2025, the Dragons were purchased by Diamond Baseball Holdings, a subsidiary of the investment firm Silver Lake.

-In 2016, Rosenbaum purchased a minority interest in the Mahoning Valley Scrappers, now in the MLB Draft League.
+In 2016, Rosenbaum became a partner in the Mahoning Valley Scrappers, which at the time were a team in the Cleveland Guardians minor league system.
+In 2021 they joined the MLB Draft League.